Whether you serve consumers or operate a B2B company, you need to make sure your leads have the information they want at their disposal.

 From a marketing perspective, conversational marketing applies the same concept but through a website, social media channel, or other means of communication.
 The point is to create a dialogue with a customer wherever they are in order to increase engagement and find out what pain points your sales team can focus on.

-Most people spend about 23% of their day on social media and messaging apps already.
+and messaging apps already.
 And, a recent survey shows that 9 out of 10 consumers would like to have real-time conversations with a company.

 SaaS businesses can set up conversation channels like social media profiles in order to keep open communication lines.
 What’s more, the trend has already caught up as Facebook users exchange more than 2 billion messages with companies every single month.